VICO-UoE/mlpractical/environment-set-up.md

 A typical Git workflow in a software development setting would be to create a new branch whenever making changes to a project, for example to fix a bug or implement a new feature.
 These changes are then isolated from the main code base allowing regular commits without worrying about making unstable changes to the main code base.
 Key to this workflow is the ability to *merge* commits from a branch into another branch, e.g. when it is decided a new feature is sufficiently developed to be added to the main code base.
 Although merging branches is key aspect of using Git in many projects, as dealing with merge conflicts when two branches both make changes to same parts of files can be a somewhat tricky process, we will here generally try to avoid the need for merges.

-We will therefore use branches here in a slightly non-standard way.
+<p id='branching-explanation'>We will therefore use branches here in a slightly non-standard way.
 The code for each week's lab and for each of the assignments will be maintained in a separate branch.
 This will allow us to stage the release of the notebooks and code for each lab and assignment while allowing you to commit the changes you make to the code each week without having to merge those changes when new code is released.
-Similarly this structure will allow us to release updated notebooks from previous labs with proposed solutions without overwriting your own work.
+Similarly this structure will allow us to release updated notebooks from previous labs with proposed solutions without overwriting your own work.</p>

 To list the branches present in the local repository, run: